Jump to content

 Usage Instructions

 Also when playing games, the mouse cursor will lock into the virtual machine, so when you push the mouse at the edge, it won’t escape the VM window.
-You can switch out of the virtual machine (without closing the game) by pressing Ctrl+Alt.
+You can switch out of the virtual machine (without closing the game) by pressing whatever keybinding the virtual machine you use have set, make sure you look this up before booting up a game.

 What is your favorite way of running old games?
 Let us now below.